justzen0/justzen0.github.io/_gita/adhyay-9-shloka-34.md

 Madyaji—Sacrifice to me.
 Let your every action be an offering to me, a sacrifice at my feet.
 Mam namaskuru—Bow down to me.
 Let your ego be completely surrendered.
 Let there be a total bowing down of your being before the divine.
 When these four are fulfilled—when your mind, your heart, your actions, and your very ego are all offered to the divine—then, having me as your supreme goal, you will surely come to me.
 This is not a promise for a future life.
 In that very moment of total surrender, the union happens.
 The seeker disappears, and only the divine remains.

-Of course.
-Here is the tenth chapter of Gita Darshan, with each shloka and its commentary summarized in the voice of Osho.